-The Special Collections library supports the teaching mission of the University of Kentucky by hosting a diverse range of instructional activities which make use of rare books, archival collections, and oral histories.
+The Special Collections Research Center supports the teaching mission of the University of Kentucky by hosting a diverse range of instructional activities which make use of rare books, archival collections, and oral histories.
 We maintain a strong interest in working with undergraduate and graduate classes to introduce primary resources for research and experience based learning.

-The Great Hall, Margaret I. King Building
+The Great Hall, Margaret I. King Library, 2nd floor

 - Suitable for small/larger classes or group work – three (3) large tables and up to 35/40 chairs available in various configurations

-Modular tables, internet, large screen, smart cart
+- Modular tables, internet, large screen

 Scheduling a class visit